Skip to main content

 For women, the menopausal transition represents a period of dramatic hormonal fluctuation, primarily the decline of estrogen and progesterone.
 These hormones have powerful effects on the brain.
 Estrogen is involved in the regulation of key neurotransmitters like acetylcholine, which is instrumental in initiating REM sleep.
 Progesterone has a different but complementary role.

 One of its primary metabolites, allopregnanolone, is a potent modulator of the GABA system, the brain’s main inhibitory neurotransmitter network.
 GABA is essential for calming the nervous system and promoting sleep.
-The decline in progesterone leads to reduced GABAergic activity, which can manifest as difficulty falling asleep, frequent awakenings, and a reduction in deep, stages.
-The combined loss of creates a challenging environment for sleep, disrupting the very neurochemical balance required for a healthy sleep cycle.
+The decline in progesterone leads to reduced GABAergic activity, which can manifest as difficulty falling asleep, frequent awakenings, and a reduction in deep, restorative sleep stages.

 Growth Hormone the Architect of Deep Sleep

 Human Growth Hormone (HGH) is primarily released during the deep stages of sleep, also known as slow-wave sleep.
 This is the period of greatest physical restoration.
-While not directly governing REM sleep, the phase is a necessary precursor to it.
+While not directly governing REM sleep, the deep sleep phase is a necessary precursor to it.
 A healthy sleep cycle depends on a smooth transition through all stages.

 Growth hormone release diminishes significantly with age, leading to a reduction in the amount of time spent in this deeply restorative phase.
 This not only impairs physical recovery but also disrupts the overall architecture of sleep, making it more difficult to achieve and sustain the subsequent REM stages.
 The result is a less efficient and less restorative night’s sleep, contributing to daytime fatigue and a decline in physical and cognitive function.